-I AM HERE features 98 pieces of studio jewellery by the most significant European makers from the last five decades.
+I AM HERE featured 98 pieces of studio jewellery by the most significant European makers from the last five decades.

-I AM HERE tells a story of jewellery through the work held in the collections of the Crafts Council, mima, Galerie Marzee, Gallery S O and Pangolin London - beginning with pieces from the most radical era of making in the 1970’s.
+I AM HERE told the story of jewellery through the work held in the collections of the Crafts Council, mima, Galerie Marzee, Gallery S O and Pangolin London - beginning with pieces from the most radical era of making in the 1970’s.

 Credit: J78: Brian Glassar, Bracelet, 1975, Photo Todd White Art Photography

 The New Jewellery movement of the 1970s saw jewellers using non-precious materials and experimental design to highlight contemporary social and political issues.
 This shifted our idea of what jewellery could be and had a profound impact on future making both in the UK and beyond.

 The exhibition included work by Susanna Heron, one of the first jewellers to use Perspex in the early 1970s, a film of an arm piece made of ice by Naomi Filmer and a bejewelled fur-coated emperor penguin brooch by Dutch jeweller Felieke van der Leest.

 Cradit: Emperor Penguin Freddie with Polar Bear Claw Necklace, Felieke Van Der Leest, 2005.
 Image courtesy of mima.